-And then the barn across the street, we needed a place to serve as our stewardship operation.
-Store equipment, store boats. … We have a lot of seasonal staff for trails, and [seasonal] assistants that do a lot of our stewardship work.
+And then there’s the barn across the street – we needed a place to serve as our stewardship operation, to store equipment, store boats … We have a lot of seasonal staff for trails, and [seasonal] assistants that do a lot of our stewardship work.
 It’s a place to operate from, it’s not an office space.
-So that was built at the same time.
-And, just as an aside, this [the headquarters building] was being built and it was definitely not inexpensive. … People [on the building committee] were getting nervous [about the expense], ‘Well, let’s just build a little metal building over there and call it good.’
-And then [other] people were horrified of the idea of a metal building on the side of the road right here.
-Our director of stewardship knew a timberframe guy in southern Maine.
+That was built at the same time.
+As an aside, this [the headquarters building] was definitely not inexpensive. … People [on the building committee] were getting nervous [about the expense], and said ‘Well, let’s just build a little metal building over there and call it good.’
+[Other] people were horrified of the idea of a metal building on the side of the road right here.
+Our director of stewardship knew a timber frame guy in southern Maine.
 All the quotes we got up here were pretty high.
-And this guy wanted to build a timber frame up here, wanted it to be roadside where people could see it, and he built it at a very reasonable price, so we have a nice timber frame barn, which is our stewardship barn.
-We can walk over there if that would be helpful too.
+This guy wanted to build a timber frame up here, wanted it to be roadside where people could see it, and he built it at a very reasonable price, so we have a nice timber frame stewardship barn.

 Jenn: I’d love to see it.

-Douglas: Yeah.
-And you’ll see, it’s a lovely building.
-We could do more with it in terms of organizing it.
+Douglas: It’s a lovely building.
+We could do more with it in terms of organizing.
 Every year it gets a little better.
 It’s one of those things that takes a while til you can really fit it out the way you want it.
-Our main office for leadership is in Topsham, but there are only two stewards down there, and only one or two land protection staff here.
+Our main office for leadership is in Topsham, but there are only two stewards down there, and only one or two land protection staff.
 Versus [here] there are three full time stewards, [and] we each have assistants.
-We have six stewardship staff … three that are full time, three that are here for a good chunk of the year, like anywhere from six to nine months.
-And then another three to five summer-only, like trail-type staff that come here.
-And then five land protection staff.
+We have six stewardship staff – three that are full time, three that are here for a good chunk of the year, anywhere from six to nine months, another three to five summer-only, trail-type staff, and five land protection staff.
 Our conservation attorney, Karen Marchetti.
-And our GIS staff person here.
+And our GIS staff person.
 So there’s far more actual conservation work happening out of this office, and actual stewardship work than there is down in Topsham.